LouisT/GistDB/README.md

 Options
 ------
+    NOTE: Username and password are not needed if you're only going to load the gist.

     ID - Your gist id. (optional)
     Timeout - Request timeout. (optional, defaults to 10 seconds)
     Example: gdb = new GistDB('USERNAME','PASSWORD',{id:"9cb6f8b7baa8300af0d7",timeout:1000});